Singapore SSD Calculator 2026: Avoid Up to 16% Stamp Duty | Nexus

 Year 5+ (Sep 2029 onwards)0%S$2,000,000

-Holding for 12 extra months (Year 4 to Year 5) is worth S$80,000 in saved SSD on this hypothetical.
-Holding for the full four-year window costs the buyer a 4-year opportunity-cost on capital but saves the full 16% Year-1 hit.
-Whether that arithmetic favours selling depends on (a) capital appreciation expectations over the holding window, (b) carrying costs (mortgage interest, maintenance, property tax), and (c) the next deal you want to redirect the capital toward.
+Holding for 12 extra months, from Year 4 into Year 5, is worth S$80,000 in saved SSD here.
+Holding the full four years ties your capital up for that whole stretch, but it saves the full 16% Year-1 hit.
+Whether the maths favours selling comes down to three things: how much you expect the property to appreciate over the window, your carrying costs (mortgage interest, maintenance, property tax), and the next deal you want to put the capital into.

 Hold-vs-Sell Decision Framework

-The reset changes the calculus in three ways:
+The reset changes the maths in three ways.

-Two heuristics for current owners weighing a sale:
+Two rules of thumb for owners weighing a sale:

-1. If you are within Year 1 or Year 2 of acquisition, the SSD bill is large enough (12-16% of sale price) that most owners should explore renting out or refinancing into a holding strategy before committing to sell.
-Our refinance timing guide covers the alternative.
+1. If you are in Year 1 or Year 2, the SSD bill is large enough (12-16% of sale price) that most owners should look at renting out or refinancing into a hold before they commit to selling.
+Our refinance timing guide covers that alternative.

-2. If you are in Year 3 or Year 4, run the arithmetic carefully.
-The 4% Year-4 tier looks small but on a S$2-3M property is still S$80,000-S$120,000.
-A 12-month wait to the zero-tax tier may be the right call — or may not, if rates, market conditions, or your next purchase favour selling now.
-Independent stress-test recommended.
+2. If you are in Year 3 or Year 4, run the numbers carefully.
+The 4% Year-4 tier looks small, but on a S$2-3M property it is still S$80,000 to S$120,000.
+Waiting 12 months for the zero-tax tier may be the right call, or it may not, if rates, the market, or your next purchase point you toward selling now.
+Get an independent stress-test before you decide.

 Three Moves Before You List

-1. Confirm your acquisition date precisely.
-Pull the OTP acceptance date from the conveyancing file (not your memory).
-The single-day rule applies; a tier boundary crossed costs real money.
-Pre-4-Jul-2025 purchases stay on the 12/8/4% three-year ladder.
+1. Confirm your acquisition date to the day.
+Pull the OTP acceptance date from the conveyancing file, not from memory.
+The single-day rule applies, and crossing a tier boundary costs real money.
+Purchases before 4 July 2025 stay on the 12/8/4% three-year ladder.

 2. Project the after-tax proceeds at each tier.
-The SSD line should be modelled alongside agent commission (typically 1-2%), conveyancing legal fees (S$2,500-3,500), and any mortgage break-cost.
-The headline sale price is not the cheque you receive.
+Model the SSD line alongside agent commission (typically 1-2%), conveyancing legal fees (S$2,500-3,500), and any mortgage break-cost.
+The headline sale price is not the cheque you walk away with.

-3. Compare against a refinance-and-hold scenario.
-If the SSD bill is large, locking a competitive home loan and renting out is often the higher-EV path.
+3. Compare it against a refinance-and-hold scenario.
+If the SSD bill is large, locking a competitive home loan and renting out is often the better-value path.
 Our current rates page tracks fixed and SORA packages across 16+ MAS-regulated banks.

 Free Sell-or-Hold Stress Test for Your Singapore Property